QuietJoon/doldol/Documents/Survey.2017-03-02.md

 This is better than my implement, but may hard to understand for beginner who wants to describe type signatures.

-Name confliction with Prelude is another problem.
-Of coures it can be solved by many ways like `qulified` and redefine.
+Name conflicting with Prelude is another problem.
+Of courses it can be solved by many ways like `qualified` and redefine.
 But why not avoid it?

 ## Who uses it?